 - The Physics of SERAPHIM. by Barry Marder, Sandia National Laboratories.
 The Segmented Rail Phased Induction Motor (SERAPHIM) has been proposed as the propulsion for the High-Speed Monorail, as well as other forms of ground transportation.
 This report describes the technology, different designs and examines weaknesses and strengths.

-Please submit transit paper or "Request for Papers" to Keith Walls, TMS Vice President/Technical Affairs (pdf format preferred).
+Please submit transit paper or "Request for Papers" to our email found on our Contact page (pdf format preferred).
 We especially welcome papers regarding state-of-the-art in non-air transportation technologies, straddle monorails, suspended monorails, maglevs, linear motors, PRT, new construction materials/methods, the politics of transit, how to win a petition drive, case studies on attracting riders, or profitable transit systems and how they got there.
 We also invite those with opposing views.